Why choose this course

 This course has been tailored to meet the needs of those who want to extend the scope of their clinical practice skills.
 If this sounds like you, this could be what you’ve been looking for.
 While in some ways mirroring our MSc Advanced Clinical Practice course, we can also offer this course at a PGCert level.

 Are you a senior community practitioner?
 If so, our course provides you with a rewarding, unique opportunity to develop your advanced practice skills.
 While you absorb the in-depth knowledge which supports advanced healthcare practice, such as conceptual models, theories and frameworks, you will enrich your critical thinking and refine your decision-making skills.

-We’ll give you the knowledge and abilities you need to potentially spearhead change within the healthcare sector while constantly working towards the advancement of your own practice and that of the wider healthcare sector.
+We will give you the knowledge and abilities you need to potentially spearhead change within the healthcare sector, while constantly working towards the advancement of your own practice and that of the wider healthcare sector.